 A Mexican inspired breakfast, lunch or light supper from Waitrose.
 If you like you could add some sliced avocado.

 Sausages in an aromatic sweet and sour sauce from ” Mezcla” by Ixta Belfrage.
 If you like you could add some tinned or jarred beans to make this a more substantial dish, or serve with grilled bread to mop up the juices.
 Tuscan or Sicilian fennel and chilli sausages are good in this if you can find them, but if not any good quality and quite fatty sausages will do nicely.

 A favourite recipe for venison from ” Rice, Spice and All Things Nice” by Reza Mahammad.

 A one pan vegetarian version of this famous pasta dish.
 Its from ” Flavour” by Yotam Ottolenghi and Ixta Belfrage.

-A sweet and sour curry from ” A Flash in the Pan” by John Whaite.
+A gently spiced breakfast from ” A Flash in the Pan” by John Whaite.